emileber/axios-middleware/docs/api/Service.md

-# HttpMiddlewareService
+# Middleware `Service` class

 This is the heart of this plugin module.
-It works by leveraging axios' adapter to call its middleware stack at each relevant steps of a request.
+It works by leveraging axios' adapter to call its middleware stack at each relevant steps of a request lifecycle.

 ## `constructor(axios)`